 What are the main forms of email scam?

 These tend not to be malicious but are repetitive and unsolicited.
 The most common form is commercial in nature.
-Personal emails will generally receive the ones offering to make you the more attractive or wealthy.
+Personal emails will generally receive the ones offering to make you more attractive or wealthy.
 Business emails centre around offers relevant to business needs.

 SPAM emails can originate from either the spammer themselves selling products or attempting to commit fraud or computers infected with a virus or worm sending out bulk emails.

 “In 2017 more than 80% of security breaches came from phishing and credential theft” (ictsecuritymagazine.com)

 These emails are ‘fishing’ for your personal information; username, password, bank details and the best way to identify these is to look at the ‘from’ email address and verify it is genuine.
 Sometimes it can be difficult but often there are slight discrepancies in the address, for example a spelling mistake such as, ‘email@example.com’.

 BUSINESS EMAIL COMPROMISE (BEC) OR CEO FRAUD